-The midterm study will focus on evaluating and analyzing the projects progress for a set of indicators outlined in the project M&E plan (Results Measurement Table).
-The consultancy will be provided with the core project design, plans, reports, and survey work including the annual/midterm survey being conducted from September to October.
-As well the consultant team will be provided with the data and results from a parallel Producer Group study that is being conducted by the projects partner international Development Enterprises iDE (iDESIGN department).
+The final evaluation study will focus on evaluating and analyzing the projects progress based on a set of indicators outlined in the project M&E plan (Results Measurement Table) as well as the overall evaluation of the Evaluator looking at benefits, challenges, and recommendations for improvement for similar future programs.
+The consultancy will be provided with the core project design, plans, reports, Mid-term Evaluation document, and is expected to provide input and coordination with the final internal beneficiary survey work to be conducted from February to March 2024.

-The study will evaluate the projects key progress towards the defined objectives including evaluation according to the five DAC evaluation criteria; to determine the relevance and fulfillment of objectives, developmental efficiency, effectiveness, impact and sustainability of efforts.
-A recommended exit/phase-out plan should also accompany the report.
-This is, strategies and actions that will support sustainability of the outcomes beyond the funding period and key steps to address these.
+The study will evaluate the projects key accomplishment and achievement towards the defined objectives including evaluation according to the five DAC evaluation criteria; to determine the relevance and fulfillment of objectives, developmental efficiency, effectiveness, impact and sustainability of efforts.
+A set of recommendations for future programing should also accompany the report.
 The report shall make clear reference of the methodologies used during the study, to ensure basis for measurement in future evaluations.

-The midterm assessment aims to achieve the following outcomes and outputs:
+The final evaluation aims to achieve the following outcomes and outputs:

 - a.
-To evaluate the midterm progress of the project based on the project Outcome Indicators measured to date. - b.
-To evaluate the methods and activities used by the project from the original design and modifications used during the project to date. - c.
-To evaluate and document the key factors which have influenced the implementation and results to date, both internal and external, including the COVID-19 pandemic. - d.
-Identify what could be changed or adjusted to enhance current successes and rectify weaknesses in implementation? - e.
+To evaluate the extent of achievement of the project progress towards Outcome targets measured to date (at the time of the Final Evaluation). - b.
+To evaluate the methods and activities used by the project from the original design and modifications and adaptations used over the project life. - c.
+To evaluate and document the key factors which have influenced the implementation and results, both internal and external, including the COVID-19 pandemic. - d.
+Identify what could have been changed or adjusted to enhance the positive successes and rectify weaknesses in implementation? - e.
 To what extent has collaboration among stakeholders improved results and interventions? - f.
-Validate/corroborate the results of the concurrent Producer Group Assessment being conducted by the iDesign team of the International Development Enterprises (iDE) organization. - g.
-Evaluate the objectives in terms of fulfillment of objectives, efficiency, effectiveness, impact and sustainability (DAC Codes/criteria) - h.
-Propose recommendations for improvements to implementation strategies and methods as well as the potential for project extension due to implementation factors beyond the control of the project team. - i.
-Propose recommendations to essential Exit/Phase Out Plans for sustainability of results.
+Evaluate the objectives in terms of fulfillment of objectives, efficiency, effectiveness, impact and sustainability (DAC Codes/criteria) - g.
+Propose recommendations for improvements to implementation strategies and methods as well as the potential for project extension due to implementation factors beyond the control of the project team. - h.
+Propose recommendations to essential Phase Out and plans for future programs for sustainability of results.